 What is Multi Factor Authentication (MFA)?
 It's a safe and secure way to protect all your data that you have access to from the Internet.

-We have done some clever stuff, so you will be prompted to approve your sign-in when off-site (at home, on holiday, your favourite café), but not while at the Schools.
+We have done some clever stuff, so you will be prompted to approve your sign-in when off-site only (at home, on holiday, your favourite café), but not while at the Schools.
 Also you have the option to authenticate once every 30 days only, if using the same resource on the same device.
 Remember to tick the Don't ask again for 30 days box.

-Note that if you use a 4G mobile phone signal while on-premises you will still be prompted, as that is not using our network.
+Note that if you use a 4G or 5G mobile phone signal while on-premises you will still be prompted, as that is not using our network.

 How MFA works

 MFA protects the data that you have access to for these services (more will be added):

 - Everything Microsoft, so Teams, Emails, Office Online.

 Once enabled by IT Services, you will be prompted to set up MFA the next time you access a resource off-site that authenticates through Microsoft.
 You will have 3 choices:

 - Configure to receive a text message or call to your mobile phone, then you will enter the code sent to gain access.

 - Download the free Microsoft Authentication App and using that.
 Our recommended method.